instantwifi/appernetic-hugo-project/content/_index.md

 +++
 # GoWi.Fi is the easiest way to access a WI-FI hot spot
-With GoWi.Fi your mobile device will instantly get the WI-FI settings configured and you can use long and secure passwords without any trouble.
+With GoWi.Fi your users mobile devices will instantly get the WI-FI settings configured and you can use long and secure passwords without any trouble.

 The user doesn't have to enter any SSID and password which gives the following advantages: